Limit distributions of branching Markov chains: Boundary correspondence

 \subsection{Motivation: topological case}

-\note{W: This was too long, and repetitive.
-I made it shorter.} In the topological setup, as we saw in the previous Section (\thmref{thm:kconv} and \thmref{thm:emp}), under suitable conditions there is a natural map $ \;\Mb \mapsto \kb_\Mb\,, $ which assigns to almost every sample path of the branching Markov chain $\Mb=(M_n)$ a finite positive weak* limit measure $\; \kb_\Mb \; $ on a stationary space $\Ks$.
+In the topological setup, as we saw in the previous Section (\thmref{thm:kconv} and \thmref{thm:emp}), under suitable conditions there is a natural map $ \;\Mb \mapsto \kb_\Mb\,, $ which assigns to almost every sample path of the branching Markov chain $\Mb=(M_n)$ a finite positive weak* limit measure $\; \kb_\Mb \; $ on a stationary space $\Ks$.
 The total mass $\; \| \kb_\Mb \| \;$ is the limit of the population martingale \eqref{eq:pm}, and its normalisation $\; \dol\kb_\Mb = \frac{1}{\| \kb_\Mb \|}\,\kb_\Mb \;$ is a random probability measure on $\Ks$ which can be interpreted as a limit of the population averages.
 In particular, if $\Ks=\p\Xs$ is the boundary of a Dirichlet regular compactification of the state space $\Xs$, then $\dol\kb_\Mb$ is the weak* limit of the empirical distributions

 on the populations $M_n\,$.

 The purpose of this section is to show that the limit measures associated with the sample paths of the branching Markov chain can also be defined by entirely measure-theoretical means not involving any topological convergence, as the transition probabilities of a certain Markov transfer operator acting between two measure spaces.
 This will allow us to define the limit distributions of the branching Markov chain on the measure-theoretical boundaries of the underlying chain.